fabriciocolombo/delphi-rest-client-api/README.markdown

 Serialization/Desserialization
 --
-The objects are streamed as JSON format, and SuperObject was chosen for deal with json transformation.
-SuperObject it's lighter  and less intrusive than DBX framework.
-He too have a good support to serialization through TSuperObjectHelper class helper.

-The framework SuperObject is not compatible with OSX and iOS, for such is used DBXJson framework, which has no compatibility issues.
-By default SuperObject still used, enabling DBXJson only on MacOS environment.
-You can configure DBXJson  as default framework disabling compiler directive ``USE_SUPER_OBJECT`` in the file ``DelphiRest.inc``.

-**Serialization is not available (yet) for Delphi 7.**

-For serialization work fine, the object must be declared as follows, with public fields.
-How public fields are a bad smell(IMHO), the serialization process will be improved to read `properties` too, and give some configuration options.
+The objects are transmitted in JSON format.
+To function properly, the object must be declared as follows, with public fields.

     TPerson = class(TObject)
     public